 - 2015: Members of the BDMLR Large Whale Disentanglement Team join forces with the International Fund for Animal Welfare in the USA to successfully disentangle a humpback whale in Flaxafoi Bay, Iceland.

-- 2016: BDMLR begins a series of annual training sessions in Kazakhstan in conjunction with Tengizchevroil and the Institute of Hydrobiology to create a new rescue team for Caspian seals and sturgeon in the Caspian Sea.
+- 2016: BDMLR begins a series of training sessions in Kazakhstan in conjunction with Tengizchevroil and the Institute of Hydrobiology to create a new rescue team for Caspian seals and sturgeon in the Caspian Sea.

 - 2017: With funding from the Seal Protection Action Group, BDMLR designs and creates the UK’s first Mobile Seal Rescue Unit – a horse box converted and customised into a fully equipped temporary holding and treatment facility.
 Its first deployment is to Northumberland, where 11 seals are admitted over the first few months.